BorisPolonsky/dify-helm/charts/dify/README.md

 # This step is recommended but optional depending on your backup strategy
 ```

-**Important**: Make sure you back up the ConfigMap and Secret, especially when you're using the default randomly generated passwords from the built-in PostgreSQL and Redis charts, as the authentication information stored inside won't persist after migration.
+**Important**: Back up ConfigMaps and Secrets, especially when randomly generated passwords were used (e.g., the default behavior of built-in PostgreSQL replica setups) as they won't persist after migration.

-#### 3. Configure Redis and PostgreSQL to reuse existing PVCs
+#### Configure Redis and PostgreSQL to reuse existing PVCs

 First, identify the existing PVCs that are used by the built-in databases: